crossbario/autobahn-python/examples/websocket/echo_site_tls/README.md

 This is a variant of a basic WebSocket Echo server that is running as a *Twisted Web Resource* and under TLS (that is HTTPS for Web, and WSS for WebSocket).

-*Note: This currently does NOT work!
-Need to investigate further.*

 Running
 -------